twigvs/AI-Phishing-Email-Detection/README.md

 cd AI-Phishing-Email-Detection

 # 2) Create the Virtual Environment
-Please use Python 3.12, unfortunately 3.13 does not yeat support PyTorch
+Please use Python 3.12, unfortunately 3.13 does not yet support PyTorch

 python3.12 -m venv venv
 source venv/bin/activate    (if on MacOS or Linux)